 Internet users familiar with the workings of a VPN are most probably familiar with PureVPN.
 The VPN provider has a decade-long history and has seen many ups and downs.
 PureVPN also has many firsts to its name, namely the introduction of the Internet Kill Switch, apps for smartphones, addition of an ad-blocker, antivirus, etc. to its list of features.

-I’ll be doing a quick PureVPN Android app review today to help users decide whether or not PureVPN has what it takes to satisfy their security and streaming cravings.
+I’ll be doing a quick PureVPN review of it Android app today to help users decide whether or not PureVPN has what it takes to satisfy their security and streaming cravings.

 The User Interface